-We continue to innovate, invest in our domain industry capabilities, solutions and what not.
-So through the years, what we have done we have got endorsements from some of our clients as well as we have got endorsements from industry analysts as well as in terms of areas where we are investing as well as where we are innovating.
-Very recently, we won the Sears partners in program award.
-This award we won for 2 years in a row.
-This award is given to less than 1% of the 40,000 suppliers the Sears came out really and it is an extremely privileged award and we are the only IT vendors who got awarded this particular partners in progress and in the last 6 to 8 months or 10 months, some of the core technologies that AMR talked about which are made for the consumer product area, two of them were primarily the solutions and innovations that we were working at Infosys.
-One of them, the first one was purely looking at unstructured data structures and the second one was the new product implementation using the SAP as well as looking at category analytics space.
-The last one was, we were ranked No.2 among the strategic consulting partners in sales and operations projects.
-This was an independent survey conducted by AMR including 50 of our customers and we were ranked second in terms of doing this strategic consulting.
-We were perhaps the only offshore player who was ranked in the RIS LeaderBoard Survey looking at the length, the breadth and the quality of services that we were providing in terms of having the most customer satisfaction in the retail industry.
-We continue to give thought leadership and be participative in lot of activities that happen at the industry level, industry journals and what not and we continue to ensure that we are there in terms of any new solutions and any innovations that we really do.
+See, we continue to innovate and invest in terms of our domain industry capabilities, solutions, and what not.
+So, through the years, what we have done, I think we have got endorsements from some of our clients as well as we have got endorsements from industry analysts as well as in terms of some of the areas where we are investing as well as where we are innovating.
+Very recently, we won the Sears Partners in Progress Award.
+This award we won for two years in a row.
+This award is given to less than 1% of the 40,000 suppliers that Sears came out, and it is an extremely privileged award, and we are the only IT vendors who got awarded this particular Partners in Progress, and in the last six to eight months or ten months, some of the cool technologies that AMR talked about, which are made for the consumer product area were primarily the solutions and innovations that we were working at Infosys.
+One of them, the first one was purely looking at unstructured data structure, and the second one was the new product implementations using the SAP as well as looking at the category analytics space.
+The last one was, we were ranked number two among the strategic consulting partners in sales and operations projects.
+This was an independent survey conducted by AMR including 50 of our customers, and we were ranked second in terms of doing the strategic consulting.
+We were perhaps the only offshore player who was ranked in the RIS LeaderBoard Survey looking at the length and the breadth and the quality of services that we were providing in terms of having the most customer satisfaction in the retail industry.
+We continue to give thought leadership and be participative in lot of activities that happen at the industry level, industry journals, and what not, and we continue to ensure that we are there in terms of any new solutions and any innovations that we really do.